-In this case, it is not the song that you hear at the start of your favourite Netflix series.
-A theme in a story links to the main idea or topic in the story.
+In this context, it is not the song that you hear at the start of your favourite Netflix series.
+A theme in a story links to the main idea or topic explored in that story.

 Why are themes important?

 ‘Animal Farm’ is a didactic novella: the story has a moral message that is intended to inform and educate the reader.
-By exploring the themes of the novella, you are enabled to discuss the didactic nature of the story and Orwell’s message which are essential skills to secure a top grade in your English Literature exam.
+By exploring the themes of the novella, you are the able to discuss the didactic nature of the story and Orwell’s message, which are essential skills to secure a top grade in your English Literature exam.
 We are going to focus on 5 key themes in ‘Animal Farm’: Class and equality; power; education; language, and religion.